rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    >>> bav = BachetRanking(g,Polarised=False,sampleSize=50)
    >>> bav.showScores()
     Bachet scores in descending order
      action       score
-       a5 	 1704.29
+      a6 	 1475.28
-       a6 	 1524.37
+      a5 	 1303.38
-       a7 	 723.51
+      a7 	  446.79
-       a3 	 381.09
+      a4 	   53.55
-       a4 	 115.35
+      a1 	   45.20
-       a1 	 -57.20
+      a8 	 -283.78
-       a8 	 -89.84
+      a3 	 -563.71
-       a2 	 -308.25
+      a2 	 -813.29
-       a9 	 -2100.44
+      a9 	-2336.65
    >>> bav.bachetRanking
-    ['a5', 'a6', 'a7', 'a3', 'a4', 'a1', 'a8', 'a2', 'a9']
+    ['a6', 'a5', 'a7', 'a4', 'a1', 'a8', 'a3', 'a2', 'a9']
    >>> ba.bachetRanking
-    ['a5', 'a6', 'a7', 'a3', 'a4', 'a1', 'a9', 'a8', 'a2']
+    ['a5', 'a6', 'a7', 'a3', 'a4', 'a1', 'a8', 'a9', 'a2']
    >>> corr = g.computeRankingCorrelation(bav.bachetRanking)
    >>> g.showCorrelation(corr)
     Correlation indexes:
-     Crisp ordinal correlation  : +0.739
+     Crisp ordinal correlation  : +0.676
      Epistemic determination    :  0.230
-     Bipolar-valued equivalence : +0.170
+     Bipolar-valued equivalence : +0.156

-With the *valued* version of the *Bachet* ranking rule we recover a similar ranking as the one obtained with the previous polarised version, only action '*a9*' is pushed to the bottom.
-Again we are permuting 50 of the moste determined intransitive triples.
-This way we obtain a better correlated ranking result than with the simple *NetFlows* rule (+739 vs +0.638).
+With the *valued* version of the *Bachet* ranking rule we recover a similar ranking as the one obtained with the previous polarised version.
+Again we are permuting 50 intransitive triples.
+This way we obtain a better correlated ranking result than with the simple *NetFlows* rule (+676 vs +0.638).
 The valued *Bachet* ranking is like the polarised *Bachet* rule invariant under the codual transform.
 However, like the *NetFlows* rule, the valued version of the *Bachet* rule is **not** necessarily **Condorcet consistent**.

 To appreciate now the actual ranking performances of the *ranking-by-scoring* rules seen so far, it is useful to consider *Kemeny*'s and *Slater*'s **optimal fitting** ranking rules.